allthingstalk/nodejs-client-examples/README.md

 ## Playing with the examples
 There are many examples included that will run on Intel Galileo and Edison, as web services, and other desktop demos.

-For more info' checkout [Node.js client library at Github](https://github.com/allthingstalk/nodejs-client) and the [SmartLiving Doc's](http://docs.smartliving.io).
+For more info' checkout [Node.js client library at Github](https://github.com/allthingstalk/nodejs-client) and the [AllThingsTalk Doc's](http://allthingstalk.com/docs).

 Here's a list of the examples: